Majeedatwahab/chatter-blogging-website/README.md

 ## Usage
-1. Creating a Blog Post: After signing in, navigate to the 'Create Post' page.
+1. Creating a Blog Post: After signing in, navigate to the 'Write' page.
 You can write your content using Markdown, upload images, and categorize your post before publishing.

 2. Interacting with Posts: Browse through posts, and like, bookmark, comment, or share content that interests you.